 - Adult (13+): $16.50

 Tucson Mountain Park is a large area of over 20,000 acres with 62 miles of trails!
 These parks offer some of the best hiking in Tucson, as well as places to mountain bike and horseback ride.
 If you don’t have much time, it’s also a beautiful park to drive through and enjoy the views as well!
 There are picnic opportunities throughout the park, so grab some snacks and hit the road!

 Admire The Tucson Murals

-Tucson is one of the most colorful places we have traveled and there is indeed a cultural legacy displayed through their contemporary street art.
-At just about every corner you’ll find a bright and beautiful mural by local, national, and international artists.
+Tucson is one of the most colorful places and has a cultural legacy displayed through its contemporary street art.
+At just about every corner, you’ll find a bright, beautiful mural by local, national, and international artists.

-Throughout these works the region’s heritage and landscape shine.
-You’ll be able to see them just by driving around Tucson, but if you want to stop and admire longer we highly recommend following this mural map.
+Throughout these works, the region’s heritage and landscape shine.
+You’ll be able to see them just by driving around Tucson, but if you want to stop and admire them longer we highly recommend following this mural map.